Close up of some Coriosolitae coins

 Removing corrosion from the torque

 Using a device called a six axis metrology arm, fitted with scanning laser and point probe heads the team at Jersey Heritage were able to produce both laser scans of the hoard’s surface and 3D maps of all the coin and object positions within the hoard.
 They numbered every single one of the 69,000 coins, recording their position within the hoard.
 The jewellery found amid the coins included gold torques, silver bracelets, rings and glass beads.
 One of the most intriguing pieces of information these new recording methods revealed was that the team now think that this was actually two different hoards poured into one hole on the same day.
 “We think the first hoard poured into the hole was made up of older, better coins – by which I mean they contained more silver – and most of the gold jewelry, glass beads and ingots.
 A second hoard of later, poorer quality coins was then poured over the top.
-That is something that we would never have known if all the coins had been bought out with without recording their positions.”
+That is something that we would never have known if all the coins had been brought out without recording their positions.”

 Remants of a celtic purse found in the coin hoard